HM Prison Shepton Mallet: 19th century

 A report into the state of prisons in Somerset by Sir John Hippisley of Ston Easton Park in 1822 criticised the conditions in which prisoners were held.
-He proposed a five-year plan to expand the prison as a cost of £5,000.
+He proposed a five-year plan to expand the prison at a cost of £5,000.

 In 1823, a large treadwheel, designed by William Cubitt and built by Stotherts of Bath, later Stothert & Pitt, was installed within the prison, in the 1840s Stotherts were contracted as engineers to build the new Bath City Gaol in Twerton, and later went on to build the treadwheel at that prison.
 The building for the treadwheel and other new buildings were designed by George Allen Underwood.
 Men who had been sentenced to hard labour would serve their punishment on this.
 40 men would tread the wheel for many hours at a time, a punishment which was recorded as causing hernias in some convicts.
 The wheel was used to power a grain mill situated outside the prison wall.
 The wheel remained in use until 1890.
 Other prisoners were engaged in breaking stones which were used for roadbuilding, oakum picking (unpicking old ropes) and other tasks.

 Further building work to designs by Richard Carver, the county surveyor, was undertaken in the 1830s and 1840s.
 This included the rebuilding of the front range and the addition of the gatehouse.
 The chapel was built in 1840.
 The wings were adapted and a second storey added to each one.
 Additional building work completed the enclosure of the quadrangle or exercise yard.

 In 1842 inspectors appointed by the government reported that Shepton Mallet prison was:

 Ilchester Gaol closed in 1843, with the inmates being transferred to Shepton Mallet and Taunton.
 In 1845 the prison was recorded as holding 270 prisoners.
 By 1897 the population was only 61, overseen by a governor, three warders, six assistant warders and a night watchman.
 Other staff included a chaplain and assistant chaplain, a surgeon, a matron and a school master.
 In 1884 it was designated as the county gaol for Somerset under the Prison Act 1877.

+The Bristol "baby farmer", 1879

+Notorious Bristol "baby farmer" Amelia Dyer spent six months at Shepton Mallet Prison.
+Her trial was held at Long Ashton on 29 August 1879, and two newspapers report the summing-up of the judge, stating that she would reflect on her actions behind the walls of Shepton Mallet Gaol, for the period of six months under hard labour.
+Although the court was close to the centre of Bristol, it was within the jurisdiction of Somerset, hence her time at Shepton Mallet as opposed to Bristol Prison.
+She was charged with failing to have the necessary permissions or licence for the maintenance of children, and for attempted suicide.
+She was acquitted on the latter charge.